Pshy0/pshy-license/README.md

 Most copyleft licenses pretend to be free.
 However, many prohibits the use of the licensed materials in some situations.
 This includes the following scenarios:
  - You cannot release sources (due to company policy, legal, or safety reasons).
- - When you want to use a different license for your project.
+ - You want to use a different license for your project.
- - When you want to use components that have two different spreading licenses.
+ - You need components that have different spreading copyleft licenses.

 The GNU GPL is a perfect example of such a fake-free license.
 For sure, it guarantees that the program stays open-source, but the additional restrictions about where, and, how you can use the licensed material, violates the principles of a free software.
 The goal of the GPL is not to encourage freedom.
 It is to give itself a monopole, by spreading like an infection.
 If you took the terms of the GPL to build your own license, it would not even be compatible with the GPL.
 That is a huge problem to me.